 The emissions limit for LNG facilities is 0.16 tonnes of GHG emissions for each tonne of LNG produced by the operator.
 LNG operations include all GHG emissions from the point where gas enters a facility to the point when it is loaded onto a mode of transportation such as a ship or a rail car.
 This appears to capture emissions from ancillary operations to the LNG plants such as “inside the fence” natural gas-fired power generation.

 Much of the legislation’s mechanics are set out in the regulations adopted under the Act, which combine several pieces of existing GHG legislation into a single legislative framework.
 The regulations, like the Act, came into effect in January 2016 and include the following:

-- Greenhouse Gas Emission Reporting Regulation: requiring industrial operations that emit over 10,000 CO2 equivalent tonnes per year to report their GHG pollution annually to the province.
+- Greenhouse Gas Emission Reporting Regulation – Requiring industrial operations that emit over 10,000 CO2 equivalent tonnes per year to report their GHG pollution annually to the province.
 Operators who emit over 25,000 tonnes of CO2 per year are required to have their emissions independently verified.
-The regulation also prescribes the compliance reporting requirements;
+The regulation also prescribes the compliance reporting requirements.

 Renewable and Low Carbon Fuel Requirements Regulation

-Fuel suppliers who each produce more than 75 million litres of gasoline and diesel combined are subject to various requirements under the provincial government’s Renewable and Low Carbon Fuel Requirements Regulation.
+Fuel suppliers who each produce more than 75 million litres of gasoline and diesel combined are subject to various requirements under the provincial government’s Renewable and Low Carbon Fuel Requirements Regulation (the Regulation).
 These large producers are required, under the possibility of administrative sanction, to ensure that fuels have a minimum renewable fuel content by volume (4% for diesel and 5% for gasoline), and to meet targets for the reduction of the carbon intensity of fuels by 2020.